top of page

 What happened

-A group of young storytellers came together for the first time, building trust through play, shared curiosity, and orientation into the program.
+The group of young storytellers came together for the first time, building trust through play, shared curiosity, and orientation into the program.

 LiS First Gathering 2.jpg